yusuf8ahmed/Wsimple/Readme.md

 </p>

 ## What is the Wsimple project?
 Welcome!
-This project is a API(Web interface) for Wealthsimple Trade.
-The main goal this project is to give developers the ability to create projects while hooking straight into their Wealthsimple Trade account.
+This project is an API(Web interface) for Wealthsimple Trade.
+The main goal of this project is to give developers the ability to create projects while hooking them straight into their Wealthsimple Trade account.
 Click [Here](https://yusuf8ahmed.github.io/Wsimple/api/api.html#app.api.api.Wsimple) for API wrapper documentation.
 When looking for a specific function use the left navbar to find it.

-Before using this please read the [disclamer](#disclamer), and due to the nature of this project and goodwill, specific endpoints aren't available.
+Before using the API, please read the [disclamer](#disclamer), and due to the nature of this project and goodwill, specific endpoints aren't available.

-**This library was created with non-coders in mind and needs minimal understand of python to get started**
+**This library was created with non-coders in mind and needs a minimal understand of python to get started.**

 ## Getting Started
   ### Project Status